THE COLOSSUS WITH AN ACHILLES' HEEL

 victory was achieved.
 And this, of course, is what American citizens expect

-will happen in response to the terrorist attacks.
-Stores and homes have
+will happen in response to Tuesday's terrorist attacks.
+Stores and homes

-put up placards saying "Mr. President, Bomb Them NOW!"
-But it
+have put up placards saying "Mr. President, Bomb Them NOW!''
+But

 This time around America has not been struck by another state's military